Wealth Planning

 When you exercise an ISO, assuming the relevant holding period requirements are met, the spread will not be subject to ordinary income tax.
 It is, however, added to your other income for alternative minimum tax (AMT) purposes.

-The primary benefit of ISOs comes back to taxes: If you exercise ISOs and hold the resulting stock for more than a year (and other relevant requirements are met), the entire difference between the strike price and the stock price at the time of sale will be taxed at long-term capital gain rates, which are often lower than ordinary income rates.
+The primary benefit of ISOs comes back to taxes: If you exercise ISOs and hold the resulting stock for more than a year from exercise (and two years from the grant of the option), the entire difference between the strike price and the stock price at the time of sale will be taxed at long-term capital gain rates, which are often lower than ordinary income rates.
 What people often miss, though, is the impact of the AMT.
 If you are subject to AMT in a given year (and that can change from year to year), it is possible that you could pay more tax by exercising an ISO and holding the stock than if you were to forego the “beneficial” tax treatment.

-Here’s how: When you exercise the ISOs, if you’re subject to AMT, the spread is generally subject to tax at a 28% rate (for individual filers, the first $197,900 (in 2020) of alternative minimum taxable income is taxed at 26%).
-When you later sell the stock, you are taxed on the full spread between your strike price and the sale price at long-term capital gains tax rates (20% if you are in the top tax bracket and generally 15% if you are not; in both cases the 3.8% Affordable Care Act surtax may be added) even though the amount between your strike price and the share price at the time of exercise had already been subject to AMT.
+Here’s how: When you exercise the ISOs, if you’re subject to AMT, the spread is generally subject to tax at the AMT rate (26% or 28% depending on your AMT income).
+When you later sell the stock, you are taxed on the full spread between your strike price and the sale price at long-term capital gains tax rates (with the 3.8% Affordable Care Act surtax added in certain instances) even though the amount between your strike price and the share price at the time of exercise had already been subject to AMT.

-In order to mitigate this “double tax”—that is, the amount subject both to capital gains tax and AMT—there generally is a credit for the AMT you paid.
+In order to mitigate this “double tax” – that is, the amount subject both to capital gains tax and AMT – you receive a credit for the AMT you paid.
 In reality, however, many people cannot use their credit for many years since, under the tax code, individuals can only use an AMT tax credit in a year in which they are not subject to the AMT.
-Individuals with high deductions are often subject to the AMT every year; as a result, these individuals are often forced to carry forward their AMT credits until a future year when they can use it (and may never be able to use it if they’re always subject to AMT).
+Individuals with high deductions are often subject to the AMT every year; as a result, these individuals are often forced to carry forward their AMT credit until a future year when they can use it (and may never be able to use it if they’re always subject to AMT).
 Obviously, the longer it takes to use the credit the less valuable the credit is.
-And if you can never use the credit, you will have paid 28% AMT plus 20% long-term capital gains tax, or a total tax of 48% on the same spread.
+And if you can never use the credit, you will have paid AMT plus long-term capital gains tax on the same spread – a combination that in many cases could be higher than the ordinary tax rate you would have paid had you not kept the stock after exercising the ISO.

 Tax implications of compensatory stock options can be complex.
-Your advisor can help you think through the right strategy and work with your accountant and your other tax advisors to craft a thoughtful plan that helps you achieve your goals.
+A J.P.
+Morgan financial advisor can help you think through the different strategies available to you and work with your accountant and your other tax advisors to craft a thoughtful plan that helps you achieve your goals.

 IMPORTANT INFORMATION